Ferdinand III, Holy Roman Emperor: Peace negotiations

-Negotiations for a peace agreement began in 1644 in Münster and Osnabrück and lasted until 1648 while the war continued.
+Negotiations for a peace agreement began in 1644 in Münster and Osnabrück and lasted until 1648, while the war continued.
 The negotiations in Westphalia turned out to be difficult and began with a dispute over the rules of procedure.
 The emperor had to give in to pressure from France and Sweden and to admit all imperial estates to the congress and receive the ius belli ac pacis.
 In addition to peace between the parties involved, the internal constitution of the empire was also newly regulated.
 The Imperial Court received weekly reports on the negotiations.
-Even though the reports had been produced by officials, the process also proved to be an extremely busy time for the emperor since despite all of his advisers, he had to make the decisions.
-The study of the documents suggests that Ferdinand was a monarch with expertise with a sense of responsibility and the willingness to make difficult decisions.
+Even though the reports had been produced by officials, the process also proved to be an extremely busy time for the emperor since, despite all of his advisers, he had to make the decisions.
+The study of the documents suggests that Ferdinand was a monarch with expertise and a sense of responsibility and the willingness to make difficult decisions.
 In the course of the negotiations, Ferdinand had to reconsider his original goals according to the deteriorating military situation.
 His advisor Trauttmansdorff suggested a great battle to end the war favourably.

 The emperor personally took part in the campaign against the Swedes, which ended with a defeat at the Battle of Jankau on 6 March 1645.
 The Swedish army under Lennart Torstensson then advanced to Vienna.
 To raise morale in the city, the emperor circled the city in a large procession with an image of the Virgin Mary.
 As the Swedish army drew closer, Ferdinand left the city.
 Archduke Leopold Wilhelm managed to drive off the opponents.
 At times, Ferdinand managed to get Prince George I Rákóczi of Transylvania, an ally of France and Sweden, on his side.
 In the 1645 Peace of Linz, the emperor had to guarantee the Hungarian estates the right of imperial representation and freedom of religion for the Protestants, which prevented the Counter-Reformation and future absolutist rule in Hungary.

 The Habsburgs could no longer win the war without the support of their Spanish allies.
 Domestic difficulties stopped Spanish financial and military support for Ferdinand in 1645.
 Without foreign military funds, the Imperial troops were incapable of offensive operations, which weakened Ferdinand's position in negotiations.
 He reissued the instructions for the peace talks for Trautmannsdorf, who left for Westphalia as chief negotiator.
 The documents were kept strictly secret and were published only in 1962.
 Reviews revealed that Ferdinand had surrendered numerous previous claims and was ready for greater concessions than were ultimately necessary.